FatimaMHelmy/ITI_9MonthsDiploma/OPTIMIZATION_COURSE/InterviewQuestions.md

 **The disadvantage** of Momentum Based Gradient Descent

-    Due to high momentum gained, it may overshoot and take time to converge It oscillates in and out of the minima valley
+    1:Due to high momentum gained, it may overshoot and take time to converge 2:It oscillates in and out of the minima valley **To overcome this issue Nesterov accelerated GD (NAG) is used**

 Despite these disadvantages, it still converges faster than gradient descent.